 As previously stated, prospective T&I students have the opportunity to attend content-rich courses at the University of Granada.
 These courses familiarize the students with subject matters covered in translation/interpretation studies: economics, scientific topics, law, and politics.
 Examples of what the Facultad de Traducción e Interpretación has to offer to potential T&I students are shown below:

 The city of Granada is known as a University City, due in large part to the student population at UGR.
 The city itself also offers many activities that prove noteworthy for students coming from abroad.
 The Program has its own calendar of extracurricular activities.
-These include day-trips to nearby places such as The Alpujarras area or monument cities such as Córdoba and Seville.
-A visit to Madrid is scheduled during the Fall Semester.
+These include day-trips to nearby places.
 Visits to exhibits, lectures or movies are frequent.